About the course

 You are encouraged to communicate with the department in order to refine your application, especially where scholarships are involved.

-The Nuffield Department of Primary Care Health Sciences was established in October 1998 (as the Department of Primary Health Care) with the appointment of a foundation chair in general practice and was awarded world-leading 4* status in the RAE 2008.
+The Nuffield Department of Primary Care Health Sciences was established in October 1998 (as the Department of Primary Health Care) with the appointment of a foundation chair in general practice and its research was judged to be the strongest in the UK in the assessments of research quality in 2008 and 2014.
 It provides a strong multi-disciplinary training environment and a full programme of academic support and good IT facilities.
 It has strong links with other epidemiological and community based research groupings in the University and also with local general practices that participate in both teaching and research.

 Shared office space will be provided in the department for you.